Miniclubbin/Eding_CNC_Macros_English/README.md

 # Overview
 Macros and other specific files to customize Eding CNC.

 These macros were derived from Sorotec macro.cnc V2.1e without ATC.
-I have translated the comments to english, changed the naming sonvention for sub routines, and re-ordered the user macros to better suit my operations.
+I have translated the comments to english, changed the naming convention for sub routines, and re-ordered the user macros to better suit my operations.

 I currently use this with a Sorotec Compact Line 1007 with Mafell 1000w quick tool change router and Sorotec tool length sensor.
 I program using Vectric VCarve and include manual tool changes in the post processor.